warfighter-engaged/game-with-your-brain/README.md

 ### Raspberry Pi Setup

-The inputs use both serial/UART and SPI communications, which have to be enabled in the Pi's settings before they can be used.
+The inputs uses serial/UART, I2C, and SPI communications, which have to be enabled in the Pi's settings before they can be used.

 #### Serial